Marine Ecosystems & Processes

 Knowledge based on the directly taught programme with some evidence of enquiry beyond that perhaps derived from internet resources, good ability to integrate lines of evidence from a range of sources to support findings and hypotheses, good understanding of subject specific theories, concepts and principles, good ability to consider issues from a range of multi-disciplinary and inter-disciplinary perspectives.

-Students will demonstrate a good knowledge of the key environmental and biological drivers that affect marine processes and the relevant temporal and spatial scale at which these operate
+Students will demonstrate a good knowledge of the key environmental and biological drivers that affect marine processes and ecosystem functioninng, and the relevant temporal and spatial scale at which these operate

 Students will demonstrate a good knowledge of the specific processes that relate to each of key marine systems addressed in the course